Paperback (New Harbinger Publications ) – August 1, 2016

 by Robin Barnett EdD LCSW (Author), Darren Kavinoky (Foreword)

-Dr. Robin Barnett’s highly anticipated book is set to launch in August 2016.
+Dr. Robin Barnett highly anticipated book was launched in August 2016.

 When it comes to dealing with a loved one with addiction, tough love has never been tougher.
 In this important book, an addiction expert and sister of a recovering addict presents a no-nonsense guide for the families of addicts.
 Readers will learn how to support their loved one, get them the help they need, and better understand what causes addiction and relapse.
 At the same time, the book shows readers how to establish firm boundaries and provides an honest look at how the addict’s disease has affected the family as a whole.

 Since 1973, New Harbinger Publications has published the very best psychology, self-help, mind-body, and health books for both professionals and general readers.
 Our mission is to publish practical tools and resources to help people improve their lives - real tools for real change.
 All of New Harbinger’s books are grounded in science, careful research, and a tradition of empirically validated clinical practice.
 Our books are widely recommended by therapists, psychiatrists, and physicians to their patients and clients.

 “In a world wrought with more addiction nightmares than ever before, it is essential that families know how to respond and take action when confronted with addiction in the home.
 Robin Barnett’s Addict in the House is a must-read for anyone looking for answers when addiction hits home.”